New York City Criminal Trespassing Lawyer

 The right to prevent a person from coming onto property, or to lawfully command that they leave does exclusively rest with the owner of the property.
 A renter, leaseholder, and/or subletter all have a contractual relationship with the owner of property which grants them the authority to control who may enter.
 Additionally, just because a person is invited onto property does not mean that person has the right to stay as long as desired.
 Anyone who has authority over the premises can lawfully command a person to leave.
 If they do not then leave, they are in violation of the statute.
 A New York City criminal trespassing lawyer could help you prepare a defense if you are facing these charges.

-Level of Offenses for Trespassing in New York City
+Level of Offenses for Trespassing

 The Criminal Trespass statutes range from a B misdemeanor to a D felony.
 The lowest level of the offense applies to common areas of city-owned property, and non-residential private areas.
-This is a B misdemeanor charge and carries a maximum sentence of 90 days jail.
+This is a B misdemeanor charge and carries a maximum sentence of 90 days in jail.

-The degree becomes more serious if the person trespassed inside of a dwelling.
+The degree becomes more serious if the person trespasses inside of a dwelling.
 A dwelling, under New York law, is any type of building where a person usually lodges or remains overnight.
 This an A misdemeanor charge and carries a maximum sentence of one year in jail.

 Finally, the most serious degree of the statute occurs when a person is not only trespassing inside a building (not necessarily a dwelling), but is either carrying a deadly weapon or firearm.
 This is a D felony charge and carries a maximum sentence of seven years in jail.